-Fabrizio Bigotti studied at the University of Rome “La Sapienza” where, in 2012, he achieved a PhD (summa cum laude) with a thesis on Galenic medicine and its impact on Renaissance natural philosophy.
-He held several research positions at the Warburg Institute – University ofLondon, the University of Exeter, the Folger Institute and Folger Shakespeare Library in Washington DC, the Edward Worth of Dublin and the University of Bucharest.
+He studied at the University of Rome “La Sapienza” wherein 2012 achieved a PhD (summa cum laude) with a thesis on Galenic medicine and its impact on Renaissance natural philosophy.
+He held several research positions at the Warburg Institute – University ofLondon, the University of Exeter, the Folger Institute and Folger Shakespeare Library in Washington DC, the Edward Worth of Dublin,the University of Bucharest and the University of Padua.

 As a historianand philosopher of science, with a specialization in the history of early modern medicine and technology he has published widely, both in Italian and English, on the history of Renaissance philosophy and science.